-Gas valves used in modern state of the art residential gas furnaces are typically controlled via a state of the art electronic ignition control or a printed circuit board.
+Gas valves used in a modern state of the art residential gas furnaces are typically controlled via a state of the art electronic ignition control or a printed circuit board.
 Other types of gas valves include the standing pilot gas valve.
 Gas valves can be found on gas furnaces, gas fired steam boilers or hot water boilers, and gas-fired water heaters.
 When troubleshooting a gas valve the technician should only be concerned with input to the gas valve and output of the gas valve.
-Whether it is an electronically or circuit board controlled gas valve or a standing pilot gas valve.
+Whether it is an electronic module or circuit board controlled gas valve or a standing pilot gas valve.

 Gas Valve Troubleshooting | Electronic Ignition Gas Valve Troubleshooting

 If something is wrong with the internal components of the gas valve the gas valve should be replaced.
 The gas valve cannot be repaired in the field.
 Only the gas valve manufacturer or someone certified by the manufacturer of the gas valve can make repairs.
-Then recertify the safety of the gas valve.
+Then recertifying the safety of the gas valve.
 This also applies to gas valves that have been submerged under water due to flooding.
 Flooding of your boiler or gas furnace or water heater.
 If the gas valve is found to be defective internally in any way you need a new gas valve.
 After a gas valve has been submerged or partially submerged replace it a new gas valve.

 Gas Valve Troubleshooting | Basics

 Any electronic component has a basic troubleshooting rule that every technician should follow when efficiently troubleshooting any electronic ignition gas component.
 The board should have an input and an output to follow a basic control sequence.
 The basic control sequence for an electronic ignition control board typically originates at a thermostat for a call for heat.
 By initiating a call for heat from the thermostat the technician begins the process of the sequence of operation.
 This completes a circuit to the main control.
 The electronic control or printed circuit board for the gas furnace.
-The control sequence of operation for a electronic ignition gas furnace will always include safeties to be proven before the gas electronic control board or printed circuit board allows any output to the gas valve.
+The control sequence of operation for an electronic ignition gas furnace will always include safeties to be proven before the gas electronic control board or printed circuit board allows any output to the gas valve.
 The safety circuit in many gas furnaces including boilers will include but are not limited to the following:

 Components of the Furnace that Work in Conjunction with the Gas Valve